umalabs/correlated-authorization/README.md

 &emsp;<strong><em>Abstract</em></strong>—Trustworthiness of data—determined by its provenance—is fundamental to the cybersecurity of the Internet as a whole.
 As business boundaries are redrawn, it is becoming increasingly clear that a flexible, trust framework is needed to support the digital economy.
 </p>
 <p class="abstract">
-&emsp;This paper introduces Correlated Authorization as a dual-authority trust framework built on top of User-Managed Access (UMA) [1, 2] and OAuth 2.0 [3, 4] protocols that allow users (resource owners) to delegate access to other users (requesting parties) across security domain boundaries.
+&emsp;This paper introduces Correlated Authorization as a dual-authority trust framework built on top of User-Managed Access (UMA) [1, 2] and OAuth 2.0 [3, 4] protocols that allow users (resource owners) to delegate access to other users (requesting parties) across the security domain boundaries.
 The requesting party is responsible for creating the request, while the resource owner approves this request either when it is online or by creating a policy.
 The resource owner and the requesting party may belong to different security domains administered by the respective authorities.</p>
 <p class="abstract">
 &emsp;The proposed concept uses a permission ticket issued by the resource owner's authorization server as a correlation handle that binds the requesting party's claims to the authorization process.
 An email address is used as the unique requesting party identifier.
 The requesting party authenticates to the resource owner's authorization server using a challenge-response authentication protocol, while the holder-of-key assertion mechanism establishes trust between the respective authorities.
 On the requesting party side, Correlated Authorization uses the token exchange extension of the OAuth 2.0 protocol [4] as a counterpart to the UMA protocol.
 </p>